viparitakarani/Machine_Learning_Python/README.md

 # Machine Learning with Python
-This Repo contain several projects which focus on machine learning code using python programming language
+This Repo contains several projects which focus on machine learning code using python programming language

-## Basic Pandas Data Frame
+## Basic Pandas and Spark Data Frame

-## Plotting with matplotlib
+## Plotting with matplotlib and sklearn

 ## Recomendation System
 - CollaborativeFiltering